 ITFDE recommends innovative use of communication and information technologies to direct and evaluate delivery of recommended services to at risk populations.
 Advances in communications technology (e.g., smart phones) can be used to educate at risk populations, inform them of prevention options (e.g., locations of syringe service programs), and monitor the role of social media in community engagement.
 National eHealth initiatives and other improvements in public health and clinical information technologies can strengthen the platform for data collection of key hepatitis B and hepatitis C program indicators and elimination targets.

 ITFDE recommends a research agenda that can accelerate program development, improve effectiveness, and increase the feasibility of HBV and HCV elimination.
 Research can improve prevention technologies as well as improve delivery of effective interventions.
-For hepatitis B, research priorities include development of new technologies (e.g., micro needles and auto-disposable hepatitis B syringes) and implementation strategies for providing a timely (preferably within 24 hours of birth) hepatitis B vaccine to newborns.
+For hepatitis B, research priorities include development of new technologies (e.g., micro needles and auto-disposable hepatitis B syringes) and operational research to identify improved implementation strategies for providing a timely (preferably within 24 hours of birth) hepatitis B vaccine to newborns.
 Current hepatitis B therapies effectively suppress viral replication but require lengthy treatment regimens to reduce morbidity/mortality risks.
 Discovery of medications providing a functional cure for HBV infection can overcome this challenge, increasing the feasibility of HBV elimination.
 For hepatitis C, the research agenda seeks to develop a single test for current HCV infection.
 New care models can simplify the “test and treat” process for both HBV and HCV.
 Research also calls for a better understanding of how to access at risk populations (e.g., PWID), identify transmission early, and intervene quickly with a set of recommend interventions to limit the introduction and dissemination of HCV in a community.

 ITFDE recommends establishment of a global coalition charged with building the capacity and advocacy needed to achieve the WHO targets for global viral hepatitis elimination.
 Potential members of the coalition include national governments, civil society and non-governmental organizations, international organizations, donor agencies, foundations, and corporations.
 The capacity supported by a coalition can take many forms tailored to meet local epidemiology and health system capabilities.
 The most immediate need is catalytic funding for assessment, modeling, and education activities that raise awareness and build interest in HBV and HCV elimination within countries and communities.
 Building on that interest, the coalition can support development of elimination plans.
 To assist plan implementation, a coalition can increase availability of technical experts to assist with program development and evaluation.
 A coalition that fosters public-private partnerships can also provide much needed advocacy, playing a key role in financing and strengthening the diverse initiatives undertaken as part of an elimination program.
 These activities include a) strengthening the investment case for elimination; b) recognizing the significance of elimination as a pillar for sustainable development, a public health and social movement, and an issue of equity; c) linking HBV and HCV to other global health initiatives (e.g., the U.S Global Health Security agenda); d) establishing a robust strategy to communicate the opportunities and urgency of elimination to decision makers; e) establishing a coalition or partnership to advance the elimination agenda; and f) identifying champions for elimination, particularly from countries bearing the greatest disease burden.